What Is Zero Trust Security?

 Defining the surface of attacks is the first thing that needs to be done to achieve zero trust architecture within a company.
 The most critical pieces of the architecture need to get maximum security.For this, identification of sensitive data, applications, assets, and devices has to be performed all privileges of access have to be reviewed.

-2. Create Directory of Assets and Map Transaction Flows
+2. Create a Directory of Assets and Map Transaction Flows

 Finding out next where the sensitive information lies and who needs access to it is necessary.
 Only the low-risk services must get access by all users.
 State accounts have to be removed and password rotation must be made mandatory.